 Jeff Bezos famously said, “Your brand is what people say about you when you're not in the room.”
 Your brand is how you want your customers and the community to remember you, from the moment they walk into your business to the second that they search for you online.
 Brand is reflected everywhere, from your bar to your social media accounts.

 Your unique brand is one of the most valuable aspects of your business.
-It’s the compass that guides every decision made in your restaurant, ensuring you’re always staying true to your restaurant’s mission, vision, values, and purpose.
+It’s the compass that guides every decision made in your restaurant, making sure you’re always staying true to your restaurant’s mission, vision, values, and purpose.

-Let's dive into how to build your restaurant brand, step by step.
+Let's dive into how to build a restaurant brand, step by step.

 1. Develop a mission statement